9.—12. july 2026

 • Shuttle bus between the festival grounds and the accommodation

-• Option to rent a bike or bring your own — light traffic roads connect the accommodation to the festival site
+• Light traffic roads connect the accommodation to the festival site

 Hostel